Spectacles: an important part of you

 Independence matters

 There are dozens of companies who manufacture or import spectacle lenses.
 Often the big chains of “opticians”, and even some independent practices, align themselves to one manufacturer.
-The inducements for this are plain: some manufacturers offer a 25% discount to opticians for such arrangements.
+The inducements for this are plain: some manufacturers offer a 25% discount or more to opticians for such arrangements.

+In some of the big corporate optical practices staff are not allowed to order their lenses from the supplier of their choice.
+Instead, they have to order from certain suppliers, or from the company’s own manufacturing centre.
 We see this as a worrying development.
 No single manufacturer has the monopoly on good lens design.
-One manufacturer might make the best varifocal for a certain prescription, another the best high index plastic lens, and so on.
+One manufacturer might make the best varifocal for a certain prescription, another will make the best high index plastic lens, and so on.

 At Cole Martin Tregaskis Optometrists we are an independent practice.
 We are not tied in to any single company and regularly order from dozens of suppliers.
 In short, we are committed to providing the best lenses and frames for your requirements and will go to whatever lengths are required to obtain these.